LGBTQ rights in Saint Helena, Ascension and Tristan da Cunha: Discrimination protections

 The Equality and Human Rights Commission is charged with monitoring human rights laws in Saint Helena, promoting "understanding of the importance of equality" and working towards the elimination of unlawful discrimination.
 The Commission may also conduct inquiries and investigations on persons suspected of having committed an unlawful act.
 This includes whether a person has unlawfully discriminated on the basis of sexual orientation or "gender reassignment".
 Under the Commission for Equality and Human Rights Ordinance 2015, sexual orientation is defined as "a person's sexual orientation towards— (a) persons of the same sex; (b) persons of the opposite sex; or (c) persons of either sex".
 Gender reassignment is defined as "an intended, current or past process (or part of such a process) for the purpose of reassigning a person's sex by changing physiological or other attributes of sex or the state of mind whereby a person psychologically identifies with a gender inconsistent or not culturally associated with their assigned sex at birth".

 Adoption and parenting

-Under the Saint Helena Welfare of Children Ordinance 2010 (which applies to Saint Helena and Tristan da Cunha) and the Ascension Island Child Welfare Ordinance 2011 (which applies to Ascension Island), only married couples may adopt.
-Same-sex couples may marry in the territory, therefore they also have the right to adopt.
-Local agencies, in the case of an adoption, follow the letter of the law with the best interest and the views of the child.
+Under the Saint Helena Welfare of Children Ordinance 2010 (which applies to Saint Helena and Tristan da Cunha) and the Ascension Island Child Welfare Ordinance 2011 (which applies to Ascension Island), single and married people may adopt, regardless of sexual orientation.

 According to a 2006 UK Government report, there have been no adoptions in Saint Helena or Ascension Island for many years.